-We use the FFT algorithm to compute the expected allocations.
-Using FFT to compute the values of $f_{S}$ is the most computationally intensive step.
-Fortunately, since the term $\mathcal{P}_{S}(t)$ is present for the OGF of the probability mass of $S$, of the expected allocations and of the expected cumulative allocations, one must only compute the DFT of $\mathcal{P}_{S}(t)$ once.
-In Algorithm \ref{algo:expected-allocations}, we present a method to compute the expected allocations in an efficient manner using the FFT.
-One can change line \ref{algoline:pmf-derivee} by the cumulative sum of the vector to compute cumulative expected allocations.
+We use the FFT algorithm to compute the unconditional expected allocations.
+The most computationally intensive step is using the FFT algorithm to compute the values of $f_{S}$.
+Fortunately, since the term $\mathcal{P}_{S}(t)$ is present for the OGF of the probability masses of $S$, of the unconditional expected allocations and of the cumulative unconditional expected allocations, one must only compute the DFT of $\mathcal{P}_{S}(t)$ once.
+In Algorithm \ref{algo:expected-allocations}, we present a method to compute the unconditional expected allocations efficiently using the FFT algorithm.
+One can change line \ref{algoline:pmf-derivee} by the cumulative sum of the vector to compute cumulative unconditional expected allocations.